thisisevilevil/evilevil365/_drafts/2024-03-08-CustomRequirements-Win32-Apps.md

 if ($detectgp) {Write-output "1"}
 ```

-#### Requirement for specific app + version installed - Great for "Update Only" apps, to patch only existing installations of an app.
+#### Requirement for specific app + version installed - Great for "Update Only" apps, to patch only existing installation + version of an app.

 ```PowerShell
 $gpversion = gcim win32_product | Where {$_.Name -eq 'GlobalProtect'} | Select -ExpandProperty Version